mongodb/atlas-sdk-go/docs/docs/FederatedAuthenticationApi.md

 ## GetIdentityProvider

-> IdentityProvider GetIdentityProvider(ctx, federationSettingsId, identityProviderId).Execute()
+> FederationIdentityProvider GetIdentityProvider(ctx, federationSettingsId, identityProviderId).Execute()

 Return one identity provider from the specified federation.